Inca Roads (song)

 "Inca Roads" is the opening track of the Frank Zappa and the Mothers of Invention 1975 album, One Size Fits All.
 The song features unusual time signatures, lyrics and vocals.
 The marimba-playing of Zappa's percussionist Ruth Underwood is featured prominently.
-The song was played in concert from 1970 to 1976, 1979 and 1988.
+The song was played in concert from 1970 to 1976, and in 1979 and 1988.

 Themes

+Inca Roads is based on Erich von Däniken’s book “Chariots of the Gods?”, published in 1968 in which he proposes the theory that the Nazca Lines, in Peru, were used as a landing strip for aliens, In the spoken introduction to Inca Roads (separately tracked as “Carved in the Rock”), performed on 9 December 1973 and released on the album “Roxy by Proxy” in 2014, Zappa states...